appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 # Cross-origin communication

-## Post Message
+## postWindowMessage

-The **Post message** action uses the `postWindowMessage()` function to enable safe cross-origin communication between different [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objects; for example, between an app and an iframe embedded within it.
+`postWindowMessage()` function enables a safe cross-origin communication between different [Window](https://developer.mozilla.org/en-US/docs/Web/API/Window) objects; for example, between an app and an iframe embedded within it.
 This may be useful in situations like:

 - Using Appsmith's [Iframe](/reference/widgets/iframe/) widget to embed other applications or pages.
 - Embedding Appsmith in an iframe of a parent application.